How toMenSex Tips

 • Orgasm: The climax of the sexual response cycle and the shortest phase, generally only lasting a few seconds.
 Muscles contract and release tension, the body gets flushed and red, and people with penises ejaculate.

 • Resolution: Your body starts to relax and calm down after orgasm, with heart and breathing rates gradually returning to normal.
-Body parts that have become an erect or swollen return to their average size.
+Body parts that have become erect or swollen return to their average size.

 The refractory period is part of the resolution phase.
 And it’s not just limited to people with penises — people with vaginas can experience it, too.